 Once you have registered, visit the Participants section and click the “Add Students” button.
 Here you can create as many accounts as you like for your students.
 We suggest not using their last names to protect their privacy.
 You may wish to include your school initials as part of their usernames, as many common names may already be taken.

 Students in the Middle School and Secondary level course may create their own accounts and profiles on the Ocean Literacy learning platform.
 We suggest having a general discussion with students about online privacy first and ensuring they do not use their last names in their profiles to protect their privacy.
 To register, they will use one of the two links below depending on which platform they would like to use.

 For both platforms, they will enter the code Students

 I registered, but am not able to add participants.
 What do I do?

-If you registered by clicking on the Register button on the top right hand corner of the screen, and prompted to create your account, then you were automatically registered as a student.
+If you registered by clicking on the Register button on the top right-hand corner of the screen and prompted to create your account, then you were automatically registered as a student.
 If you are a student, this is great!
-If you are a teacher, you can simply email us at email@example.com, tell us your username, and we will upgrade you to appropriate level.
+If you are a teacher, you can simply email us at firstname.lastname@example.org, tell us your username, and we will upgrade you to the appropriate level.

 Can I make one account for my family or class, or does each participant have to have their own profile?

 Each profile is designed to represent one individual.
 That being said, if you wanted to make a School Profile or Family Profile, you are welcomed to do that.
 If the teacher, home educator or community leader registers as an Assistant in the Ocean Literacy Online Environment, then they will be able to add students.
 This way students do not have to contribute an email address, but can still participate individually on the course.